-Our Risk Strategy is determined by a risk appetite defined by a series of risk limits at the Argo Group level as well as on operational segment level.
-The risk appetite is based on the available capital and liquidity and is reflected in the Board approved business plans and designed to fit within certain volatility tolerances, which provide a term of reference for our operational segments.
+Our Risk Appetite Framework defines our ability to take risk through a series of qualitative risk appetite statements that are communicated across the organization, supported by risk tolerances and limits at the Argo Group level as well as on operational segment level.
+The risk appetite is based on the available capital and liquidity and is reflected in the Board approved business plans.
+Risk tolerances define boundaries in terms of volatility and provide a term of reference for our operational segments.